 Financial Education Is For Everyone

 No matter who you are or what you look like, my goal is to help you get your money right so you can do more of what you want.
 I've got the experience and the results to show you how.
 Finance is not just the language of the elite.

 Thanks for reading and listening.
-I’m confident Buy This, Not That will be one of the best personal finance books today.
+I'm confident Buy This, Not That is one of the best personal finance books today.
 It became an instant Wall Street Journal bestseller and now has over 330 5-start reviews on Amazon.

 Finally, for this post, I looked up what all my potential narrators look like.
 It's fun to imagine what people look like only based off their voices and to finally see their faces.
 Only Mike Carnes was a little different than what I had imagined because I didn't expect the beard.

 If you buy a hard copy of BTNT, you'll see my Asian face on the back cover.
 Will I look like what you imagine?
 And by the way, Buy This Not That became an instant Wall Street Journal bestseller.
 Not bad!